h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **Input dropout ratio**

-        A percentage of the data to be omited from training in order to improve generalization.
+        A percentage of the data to be omitted from training in order to improve generalization.

 **L1 regularization**

-        A regularization method that contrains the size of individual coefficients and has the net effect of dropping some coefficients from a model to reduce complexity and avoid overfitting.
+        A regularization method that constrains the size of individual coefficients and has the net effect of dropping some coefficients from a model to reduce complexity and avoid overfitting.